 An aldabra tortoise exhibit is home to one of the zoo's most famous residents, "Big Al," and the "Venom Center" snake house features a large exhibit for the gaboon viper.
 The many cultural elements and details incorporated into this exhibit make it truly an experience.

-Completed in 2002, the Australian Walkabout features animals native to the land down under including the wallaby, emu, snake-necked turtle, cassowary, kookaburra, and additional avian species.
+Completed in 2002, the Australian Walkabout features animals native to the land down under including the kangaroo, wallaby, emu, snake-necked turtle, cassowary, kookaburra, and additional avian species.

 As the venue for many special events and activities held at the Zoo, the stage and entertainment area play an important role in continuing the Zoo's mission.
 The beautiful Festival Plaza includes colorful shade sails, a brick-lined memorial courtyard, and a renovated performing stage.